alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)

-If you think about it all the architectural patterns in the we use are today are some kind of transformations
+If you think about it, all the architectural patterns we use today, while developing frontend, backend or embedd   are some kind of transformations

 sample app design, folder structure graphs and model code gap